PAlex000/RUC-Portfolio/README.md

 1. New files should always be named Pascal (Button.js, Home.js, etc.)
 2. Folders should be named with small letters
 3. Use Visual Studio Code as IDE for frontend
-4. Work with the following extensions in VS Code: Prettier, ES7-React Snippets, ESLint, npm intellisense, Simple React Snippets.
+4. Work with the following extensions in VS Code: Prettier, ES7-React Snippets, npm intellisense, Simple React Snippets.
+5. ReUse components at all times!
+React is created to keep code clean and simple and it also enforces consistency in design throughout the project.
+Use Props and components.
+Create your own too.

 -- File Structure example (which we are following):